manuelburger/manuelburger.github.io/content/about/index.md

 ## Interests

-I am interested in applications for clinical decision support, predictive modeling in the clinical setting (e.g. Intensive Care Units), as well as developing better understanding of biological sequence data.
+I am interested in applications for clinical decision support, predictive modeling in the clinical setting (e.g. Intensive Care Units), and scientific discovery by means of data analysis and machine learning.
 For this, my interests in machine learning revolve around, but not exclusively:

 - Time-Series Modeling
-- Geometric Deep Learing and Graph Neural Networks
 - Self-Supervised Learning; especially for GNNs and Time-Series
 - Knowledge Extraction and Representation Learning thereof
-- Transfer Learning for medical data
+- Transfer Learning in the Clinical Domain
+- Graph Neural Networks
+- Natural Language Processing

 ## Education